List of Danny Phantom characters: Kitty

 Kitty (voiced by Chynna Phillips) is Johnny 13's ghostly girlfriend.
-She is constantly under dire stress over her loose boyfriend, wishing he'd focus his full attention on her.
+She is constantly under dire stress over Johnny, wishing he would focus his full attention on her.
 She has attempted to make him jealous and at several points, banished him to an alternate dimension via her ghostly ability to send any man to another dimension with a kiss.
 Despite it, the two remain in love with one another.

 Lunch Lady Ghost

 The Lunch Lady Ghost (voiced by Patricia Heaton and later Kath Soucie) is the first major foe Danny encounters.
-She is overweight and appears vowing revenge on Sam for making the school lunch menu vegetarian.
+She is very overweight and appears vowing revenge on Sam for making the school lunch menu vegetarian.
 She suffers from uncontrollable mood swings, turning suddenly from sweet and kind to violent and deadly.
 She consistently uses food (particularly meat) as her main form of weaponry.
-In an alternate future portrayed in "The Ultimate Enemy", she is married to the Box Ghost and has a daughter with him (Box Lunch).
+In an alternate future depicted in "The Ultimate Enemy", she is married to the Box Ghost and has a daughter with him (Box Lunch).